AlohaLuo/gnbsim-backup/README.md

 * And you could also find your UE in 'subscriber' page of free5gc web console.
 In my environment, free5gc dashboard doesn't show my UE, but the actual transfered packet that is respond from web conole includes the information (PLMN and IMSI) of it in json format.

-### Progress
+## Progress
 * [done] Initial Registration
 * [in progress] PDU Session Establishment
   - gnbsim can respond 'PDU Session Resource Setup Response' to AMF.
-  - user plane functionalities are developed in progress.
+  - User plane functionalities are developed in progress.

 <!--
 ## Running the tests